LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/uses_1.rst

 Declares object aliases.
 Typically used to shorten long object names, to simplify and consistently send messages to parameterized objects, and to simplify experimenting with different object implementations of the same protocol when using explicit message sending.
+Object aliases are local to the object (or category) where they are defined.

+Declaring multiple aliases for the same object are allowed.
+But repeated declarations of the same alias, declaring an alias for an object alias, and redefining an alias to reference a different object are reported as compilation errors.

 To enable the use of static binding, and thus optimal message sending performance, the objects should be loaded before compiling the entities